Corporate Plan 2017-18

 - delivering the Budget financing task through its Treasury Bond and Treasury Indexed Bond issuance programs;

-- delivering the cash management task – through managing the Commonwealth’s daily cash position.
-The challenges here relate largely to having updated and accurate information on revenue receipts.
-The large outlays and the AOFM will be engaging with key agencies to highlight the growing impact of unanticipated or poorly communicated changes throughout the year;
+- delivering the cash management task – through managing the Australian Government’s daily cash position.
+The challenges here relate largely to having reliable information on revenue receipts and forecast outlays.
+The AOFM will continue to engage closely with key agencies to highlight the growing impact of unanticipated or poorly communicated changes throughout the year – particularly where large transactions are planned;

-- further diversifying the investor base through identification of and engagement with domestic and offshore investors to improve their understanding of, and to enhance the reputation of, Australian financial markets and AGS in particular; and
+- further diversifying the investor base through identification of and engagement with domestic and offshore investors to improve their understanding of, and to enhance the reputation of, Australian financial markets and AGS in particular.
+This involves a regular program of domestic and offshore investor meetings and engagement with the investor community through industry forums; and

 - capitalising on business improvement opportunities, through leveraging system capabilities and reviewing critical functions to increase operational efficiencies.